 - Pay for overage at the end of each month

-The credit consumption leads to an overage, if credits consumed for a particular days are greater than the ending credit balance of the previous day.
-In case of an overage, when you renew contract and purchase additional storage, the unbilled overage from the previous contact period is deducted from the additional credits purchased.
+The credit consumption leads to an overage if credits consumed for a particular day are greater than the ending credit balance of the previous day.
+In case of an overage, when you renew the contract and purchase additional storage, the unbilled overage from the previous contract period is deducted from the additional credits purchased.

 The balance credits from the previous contract period are added to the credits purchased in the new contract period.

 Purchased credits are not completely consumed at the end of the contract period and customer terminates the services